stjude-rust-labs/fq/README.md

 OPTIONS:
-    -n, --n-records <N>    Number of records to generate [default: 10000]
+    -n, --n-records <N>    Number of records to generate [default: 10000] --seed <N>         Seed to use for the random number generator

 ARGS:
-    <out1>    Read 1 output pathname.
+    <r1-dst>    Read 1 destination.
 Output will be gzipped if ends in `.gz`.
-    <out2>    Read 2 output pathname.
+    <r2-dst>    Read 2 destination.
 Output will be gzipped if ends in `.gz`.
 ```

 #### Examples